karthikeyanVK/ng2AzureAD/README.md

  - Visual Studio 2015
  - An Azure subscription
  - Create Azure AD from your azure subscriptions.
+ - Node Js installed
+ - ng-cli installed in your system globally.
+ -

 # Step 1: Clone or download this repository